- Economics of Sustainable Development

 Edward B. Barbier is a University Distinguished Professor in the Department of Economics, Colorado State University and a Senior Scholar in the School of Global Environmental Sustainability.
-“One of the best-known environmental economists in the world” (Euromoney, 2019), Barbier is an expert in environmental and resource economics as well as the interface between economics and ecology.
+“One of the best-known environmental economists in the world” (Euromoney, 2019), Barbier is an expert in environmental and resource economics as well as international environmental policy.
 He has consulted for a variety of national, international and non-governmental agencies, including many UN organizations, the World Bank and the OECD.
-He has authored over 300 peer-reviewed journal articles and book chapters, written or edited 26 books, and published in popular journals.
+He has authored over 300 peer-reviewed journal articles and book chapters, written or edited 27 books, and published in popular journals.
 Barbier is a Fellow of the Association of Environmental and Resource Economists and is a highly cited scholar on global environmental and sustainability issues.
-Professor Barbier’s latest book is The Water Paradox: Overcoming the Global Crisis in Water Management.
-Yale University Press, New Haven and London.
+Professor Barbier’s latest book is Economics for a Fragile Planet, Cambridge University Press.

 Selected recent publications (see CV for a full list):